-Any person aboard any boat taking part in races must wear a helmet which complies with the SNELL or FIA helmet standards in accordance with the list available on the UIM Website.
+Any person aboard any boat taking part in races must wear a helmet which complies with the SNELL, or FIA helmet standards in accordance with the list available on the UIM Website.

-At least the upper 50 % (area) must be of bright orange, bright red, bright yellow or bright international orange color.
+At least the upper 50 % (area) must be of bright red, bright yellow or bright orange colour.
 It is highly recommended that these colors are fluorescent, especially in non cockpit boats so they can be clearly visible in the water.

+No image recording device, however small, may be attached to helmets.
 The wearer is entirely responsible for the efficiency, including the fitting, of his helmet.
 All organisers should repeat this rule in any relevant issued documents, written or verbal.